 Ali Fergani, Algeria skipper after the historical night.
 Les Fennecs have later on were a victim of the old group stage method, losing their next match 2-0 against Austria before going on to win 3-2 against Chile, while West Germany thrashed Chile 4-1 and grabbed a vital 1-0 victory over neighbours Austria.
 In the other group game Austria had run out 1-0 winners over Chile, which meant that both West Germany and Austria are the qualified ahead of Algeria, due to superior goal difference.
 Yet, Algeria '82 was one of the greatest Arab teams to appear in the World Cups.
 Oh, and what a kit.

-The 1980's were the Golden Era of Iraqi national team.
+The 1980's were the Golden Era of the Iraqi national team.
 The Lions of Mesopotamia have grabbed gold medals in the 1982 Asian Games, 1984 Arabian gulf Cup, 1985 Arab Nations Cup, and their participation in Mexico 1986 was the cherry on the top.
 The country was in the middle of the famous Iran-Iraq war, and few years before the Gulf War with Saddam Hussein as president, and his son, Uday, as the main figure in local football.
-The national have beaten almost every country in the Middle East on its way to as it is up to date, the countries first & only World Cup.
-In the tournament itself, Iraq lost its three matches, scored one goal by Ahmed Radhi, and came back home for different reality of war and shifts in the football leadership.
-Uday Hussein took charge, and few years later have implement his infamous torturing methods, that enclaves a huge tragedy for Iraqi football.
+They have beaten almost every country in the Middle East on its way to, as it is up to date, the country’s first & only World Cup.
+In the tournament itself, Iraq lost its three matches, scored one goal by Ahmed Radhi, and came back home to a different reality of war and shifts in the regime, and the football leadership too.
+Uday Hussein took charge, and few years later have implement his infamous torturing methods, that enclave a huge tragedy for Iraqi football.

 SAUDI ARABIA 1994

 The Brazilian summer of Algeria was by far one of the most exciting runs of any Arab, North African and Middle Eastern team in the World Cup history.
 The Algerians have listed a rarely talented squad for the competition, including only two players that have been born in Algeria - the rest were all born in France!
 Les Fennecs have started with a respectable loss to Belgium after they lead for the majority of the match; continued with a celebration over the South Koreans and concluded the group stage with a 1-1 draw with Russia, what sent them to the Round of 16 to face no other than Germany.
 0-0 in 90 minutes, but Schurrle gave the Germans the advantage.
-Mesut Ozil scored Germany's winner on the 120th, but Djabou tched one for the Algerians, who were much better throughout the extra time. and sent Algeria home.
+Djabou ontched one for the Algerians, who were much better throughout the extra time, but Mesut Ozil scored Germany's winner on the 120th, and sent Algeria home.
 Who knows what would have happen if Algeria took this match to penalties, kicking Germany out.
 The world was a different place wouldn't it?